Read the passage at the bottom of this post: Matthew 10:24-39, The Message or Matthew 10:24-39, The New Revised Standard Version (NRSV).

 Verses 32-33.
 This should be read in a tone of affirmation and reward; not as a stern warning.
 Imagine being a peasant nobody who will be acknowledged before God in Heaven.
 Unheard of!
 At the time of Jesus only elites had access to - were acknowledged by - the highest authority.

 Verses 34-38.
 It is difficult for us in contemporary Western cultures to realize how shocking was Jesus' associating with lepers, tax collectors, and women.
 Paradoxically, Jesus' radical hospitality is the source of the division he says will happen.

-Bruce Malina (Page 65, see footnote below.) provides an excellent comment on the social dilemma the followers of Jesus faced:
+Bruce Malina and Richard Rohrbaugh (Page 65, see footnote below.) provide an excellent comment on the social dilemma the followers of Jesus faced:

 Given the sharp sense of social stratification prevalent in antiquity, persons engaging in inappropriate social relations risked being cut off from the networks on which their social positions depended.
 In traditional societies this was taken with deadly seriousness.
 Alienation from family or clan could literally be a matter of life or death, especially for the elite, who would risk everything by the wrong kind of association with the wrong kind of people.

 Since the inclusive Jesus groups demanded just this kind of association across kinship and status lines, the situation depicted here is indeed realistic ... and the price to be paid for it spelled out. ...
 Jesus-group members take the place of one's original family.

 Verse 39.
 This wisdom saying guides many mainstream liberal Christians - and maybe even not so libel ones too!

 We all know how to lose our life so that it is lost.
 The trick is to figure out how to lose one's life so that it will be found.